 What about privacy concerns?

-Many people show concern around online privacy (notably, basically everyone in the United States, as of late), but recent data from Accenture Interactive shows that consumers accept that companies use data to personalise the shopping experience.
+Many people show concern around online privacy (notably, basically everyone in the United States, as of late), but data from Accenture Interactive shows that consumers accept that companies use data to personalise the shopping experience.

 What's more, according to that same survey, poses this question: